 Specialists in the management, control and removal of invasive plants including Japanese knotweed, Bamboo, Horsetail and others.

 Our Midlands team is run by Regional Director Mat Day, based near Swadlincote.
-We cover the East Midlands (Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and Rutland) and the West Midlands (Herefordshire, Shropshire, Staffordshire, Warwickshire and Worcestershire).
+He is supported by Sales Consultant Amber Tunney, covering the East Midlands (Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and Rutland) and the West Midlands (Herefordshire, Shropshire, Staffordshire, Warwickshire and Worcestershire).

 A local service provided by a market-leading national company.

 We know invasive plants such as Japanese knotweed and bamboo can cause stress and worry, we’re here to help.
 With over twenty years’ experience we can advise you on the best course of action within your budget.
 Our teams are experienced in carrying out the treatment or removal work with minimal disruption to you.

 Japanese knotweed and other invasive plants have become a common sight in the Midlands since their introduction in the 19th century, colonising our gardens, parks, verges, countryside and waterways.
 Japanese knotweed is the most problematic, but other plants such as bamboo, horsetail, giant hogweed, Himalayan balsam and cotoneaster can also cause considerable problems.